 With patience we all shall die, and finally 18 years later in 2006 the world re-arranged itself allowing me to once again set foot on this faraway land that during all these years had been slumbering in my heart as a forgotten attraction.

 So on the 6th of January I could make my first Mexican records: It was in Aguascalientes on a freezing cold morning, and I was thrilled to see Inca and White-winged Doves together with Clay-colored Sparrows and, as it has turned out later, a rare Green-tailed Towhee and scarce White-crowned Sparrows.
 I loved it, and have done so ever since.

 All rights reserved.
 The material on this website can only be used commercially or publically according to previous agreement.

-Danish because I'm Danish, English because it is unavoidable and Spanish because Mexico is my new home country.
-But the site is no longer being maintained in all three languages, only English, except for the species names.
-However, Danish and Spanish might still appear as my mood and inspiration dictates it.
+Danish because I'm Danish, English because it is unavoidable and Spanish because Mexico used to be my new home.
+But the site is no longer maintained in all three languages, only English, except for the species names.
+However, Danish and Spanish might still appear as my mood and inspiration dictate it.